Published: 9 December 2022 Updated: 5 September 2024

 Asparagopsis aquaculture

 Asparagopsis is a red macroalgae which contains chemicals that inhibit fermentation within the gut of cattle.
-When fed as a supplement to cattle it can reduce their methane emissions by 90 per cent or more.
+When fed as a supplement to cattle it can reduce their methane emissions by 80 per cent or more.
 This is a significant benefit to agriculture, given around 10 per cent of greenhouse gas emissions in Australia come from the digestion process of cattle.
+Established by CSIRO, FutureFeed holds global IP for the use of Asparagopsis seaweed as a livestock feed ingredient (https://www.future-feed.com/).

 The commercial seaweed farming industry in Australia is rapidly expanding, with companies harvesting Asparagopsis from marine and land based farms for agricultural use in Tasmania, South Australia, and Western Australia.
 Further rapid growth in the aquaculture of this species is being driven by the Commonwealth Government's recent commitment to reduce methane emissions by 30% below 2020 levels, leading to increased private and public investments to overcome production bottlenecks and boost output.